-A great amount of research has been devoted to establish a relationship between strategic management and business performance.
+A considerable amount of research has been devoted to establishing a relationship between strategic management and business performance.
 The spectrum of conclusions ranges from strong positive correlations to claims that the role of formal planning systems in business management is only informational (Rogers, Miller & Judge 1999, 567–568).
-Hill, Jones & Galvin (2004, 23) take position in this debate by claiming that “strategic planning, on average, has a positive impact on company performance”.
+Hill, Jones & Galvin (2004, 23) take a position in this debate by claiming that “strategic planning, on average, has a positive impact on company performance”.

-This essay evaluates the claim that strategic planning has a positive influence on company performance,.
-It will be argued that an organisation can not rely solely on formal systems to develop corporate strategy.
+This essay evaluates the claim that strategic planning has a positive influence on company performance.
+This paper argues that an organisation can not rely solely on formal systems to develop a corporate strategy.
 Although empirical research points towards a positive correlation between strategic planning and company performance, these studies suffer from some methodological problems.

 Strategic Management and Business Performance

 The Performance Claim (Strategic planning, on average, has a positive impact on company performance) has two terms that need clarification before it can be assessed: strategic planning and company performance.

 What is strategic planning?